 GCash shares how we can make Christmas more magical for our Lolos and Lolas this season

-Directed by Toner Jadaone, heart-tugging film featuring Joshua Garcia inspires sharing the gift of magic to the elderly
+Directed by Tonet Jadaone, heart-tugging film featuring Joshua Garcia inspires sharing the gift of magic to the elderly

-There are many ways to bring back the magic this holiday season — from honoring traditions in new ways, spending quality time with the people we hold dear to us, and even extending the Christmas cheer to the ones who need it most.
+MANILA, Philippines — There are many ways to bring back the magic this holiday season—from honoring traditions in new ways, spending quality time with the people we hold dear to us, and even extending the Christmas cheer to the ones who need it most.

 Dedicated to all the elderly who have no family left, confined in homes or living very far away from their loved ones, the film hopes to remind us that while we celebrate the gift of togetherness with our very own family, we could also share the magic of Christmas with every Lolo and Lola who don’t have families to celebrate Christmas with.